-BG BG Group is an international exploration and production and LNG company.
+BG Group is an international exploration and production and LNG company.

-Board of Directors or Board the Board of Directors of the Company from time to time appointed in accordance with the Articles of Association customers with fuel for transportation, energy for heat and light, lubricants to keep engines moving, and the petrochemicals products used to make everyday items as diverse as paints, clothes and packaging
+Board of Directors or Board the Board of Directors of the Company from time to time appointed in accordance with the Articles of Association

+BP is one of the world's leading integrated oil and gas companies.
+Provides its customers with fuel for transportation, energy for heat and light, lubricants to keep engines moving, and the petrochemicals products used to make everyday items as diverse as paints, clothes and packaging